MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/overview.md

 You can find the changes notes for this task [here](https://github.com/MicrosoftPremier/VstsExtensions/blob/master/CreateWorkItem/en-US/changeNotes.md).

 ### Known Issues
-- Due to an issue in extension handling of Team Foundation Server and Visual Studio Team Services (and a complementary mistake in our extension manifests) you might get the message "Error finding the extension" when you try to open one of the custom task editors using the "three dots" buttons.
+- Due to an issue in extension handling of Team Foundation Server and Azure DevOps Services (and a complementary mistake in our extension manifests) you might get the message "Error finding the extension" when you try to open one of the custom task editors using the "three dots" buttons.
 If you run into this issue, please contact us via email so we can work with you to fix the problem.

 ### Support
 If you need help with the extension, run into issues, or have feedback or ideas for new features, please contact us at <a href='&#109;&#97;&#105;&#108;&#116;&#111;&#58;&#112;&#115;&#103;&#101;&#114;&#101;&#120;&#116;&#115;&#117;&#112;&#112;&#111;&#114;&#116;&#64;&#109;&#105;&#99;&#114;&#111;&#115;&#111;&#102;&#116;&#46;&#99;&#111;&#109;'>&#112;&#115;&#103;&#101;&#114;&#101;&#120;&#116;&#115;&#117;&#112;&#112;&#111;&#114;&#116;&#64;&#109;&#105;&#99;&#114;&#111;&#115;&#111;&#102;&#116;&#46;&#99;&#111;&#109;</a> or create an issue [here](https://github.com/MicrosoftPremier/VstsExtensions/issues).